 - Optimize and Manage Your GMB Listing: Google offers a number of helpful tips to improve your local ranking.
-These basic steps include entering the correct business data (pay careful attention to your name, address and phone number), verifying your listing, keeping your hours current, managing and responding to reviews, and regularly adding fresh photos.
+These basic steps include entering the correct business data (pay careful attention to your name, address and phone number), verifying your listing, keeping your hours current, monitoring for and responding to reviews, and regularly adding fresh photos.
 Remember that your GMB listing needs to be actively managed; it’s not a “set-it-and-forget-it” proposition.
 We suggest reviewing it at least once a month to resolve any suggested edits from customers (or unscrupulous competitors), upload new photos, and monitor any changes in information.
 This will help to ensure your listing remains relevant.

 - Build Up Directory Citations and Localized Backlinks: There are thousands of business directories on the web, and they play a pivotal role in the local search ecosystem.
 There are a number of software solutions — Yext, BrightLocal, and our own Mediagistic Powerlistings (MPL) service, among others — that can be used to help build up the density and consistency of citations pointing toward your website.
 Combine these with a localized outreach strategy for earning backlinks (via leveraging relationships, sponsorships, etc), and you can drastically improve your listing’s online prominence.